jaantollander/containers/README.md

 - We should avoid having to build dependencies more than once (e.g. MaBoSS, R dependencies).
     * Can we use precompiled binaries?
 - Can we make one container available from another container to avoid having to place the build the same software in multiple containers and to decouple dependencies.
+- Change base image to latest ubuntu version if possible.
+- Try Buildah or Podman for building OCI compliant containers instead of Docker.